Fishing on the fly in southwest Saskatchewan

 Tourism Saskatchewan’s resident fly-fishing expert, Julio Salazar, shared his personal recommendations for an enjoyable trip:

 “Whenever I make the long drive to the Cypress Hills, I overnight in the Maple Creek area.
-There are a several places to stay, but two of my favourites are Ghostown Blues & Breakfast and Spring Valley Guest Ranch.
+There are a several places to stay, but one of my favourites is Spring Valley Guest Ranch.

 Spring Valley Guest Ranch is a 1913 homestead that was converted to a bed and breakfast.
 The property is 55 km southeast of Maple Creek, a bit farther to go but well worth the effort.
 Jim Saville is a friendly host and always keen to talk about his unique collection of livestock.
 There is also camping at various locations within and outside the park but I have found that the older I get, the more comfort I prefer after a challenging day of chasing trout.